Hotta Masayoshi: Early life

 Hotta Masayoshi was the younger son of the 3rd daimyō of Sakura, Hotta Masatoki, and was born at the domain's Edo residence.
 On the death of his father in 1811, he was adopted by his elder brother, the 4th daimyo of Sakura, Hotta Masachika, to secure the family succession.
 Masachika was of sickly physique and by 1824 there was a movement by the senior line of the Hotta clan to have him removed from office, and replaced by the son of Hotta Masatsu, the daimyo of Katada Domain and a wakadoshiyori in the government.
 This was strongly opposed by most of the leadership of the Sakura domain, and Hotta Masayoshi was appointed daimyo.
 Almost immediately, the domain was saddled with the fiscally taxing burden of improving coastal defenses in Edo Bay against incursions of the Black Ships.
-However, Masayoshi proved an able administrator, reforming the domain’s finances, sponsoring studies of rangaku, especially western military science, and establishing the predecessor of Juntendo University.
+However, Masayoshi proved an able administrator, reforming the domain's finances, sponsoring studies of rangaku, especially western military science, and establishing the predecessor of Juntendo University.

 Official career

 In April 1829, he was appointed a Sōshaban and in August 1834 became Jisha-bugyō.
-In May 1837 he was appointed Osaka jōdai, however only two months later he was recalled to Edo to join the ranks of the rōjū.
+In May 1837 he was appointed Osaka-jō dai, however only two months later he was recalled to Edo to join the ranks of the rōjū.
 From 1841, he was regarded as the right arm of Mizuno Tadakuni, the architect of the Tenpō Reforms.
 However, after Mizuno fell out of favor in 1843 due to failure of the Tenpō Reforms, Hotta also lost his position as rōjū.

 Returning to Sakura, Hotta remained one of the leaders of the party supporting ending the sakoku isolation policy and opening the country to foreign trade.
 In August 1855, the Ansei great earthquakes struck Japan, and the Hotta clan residence in Edo was destroyed.
 A week later, senior rōjū Abe Masahiro requested that Hotta return to the ranks of the rōjū.

 Abe came under criticism from the tozama daimyōs, the Imperial Court and various factions within the government for perceived appeasement to the foreign powers in authorizing the signing treaties with the various western powers, starting with the Convention of Kanagawa which effectively ended the 220-year policy of national isolation, and in September 1855 was forced to resign his post, and was replaced by Hotta the following month, although Abe remained one of the rōjū and a powerful influence until his death in 1857.